The issue is political kryptonite.

 Seventeen years ago, in the winter chill of the debating chamber, Matt Robson stood alone.

 On June 28, the Alliance MP and then-Corrections Minister, who had just returned from Australia, told a journalist he was exploring ways to allow prisoners better access to their families.
-That was assumed to include conjugal visits and inmate mothers caring for their young children.
+That potentially included conjugal visits and inmate mothers caring for their young children.

 The move, politically-speaking, was misguided.
 The next day every opposition party let their dogs loose on Robson.